Fist of the North Star: Production

 In 1982, 21-year-old manga artist Tetsuo Hara was struggling with his career.
 His first serialized manga, the motocross racing-themed Iron Don Quijote, was discontinued after only 10 issues.
 A fan of Chinese martial artist and actor Bruce Lee and Japanese action film actor Yūsaku Matsuda as a teenager in the 1970s, he often drew depictions of them from memory.
 Hara had previously pitched the idea of a martial arts manga with a protagonist that combined the appearances and character traits of the two actors to his editor Nobuhiko Horie.
-But Horie instead convinced Hara to create Iron Don Quijote.
+But Horie instead convinced Hara to start a motocross manga based on trends at the time.
 Now revisiting the martial arts theme, the two realized they needed a secret signature technique, but were at a loss for ideas until Horie browsed a used Chinese book store on Suzuran Street in Jinbōchō, Tokyo.
 He found an anecdote of a medical student in China, who, after overstimulating an acupressure point in order to alleviate an eye issue, had instead made the condition worse.
 Horie believed that destroying bodies by attacking pressure points was perfect for a shōnen manga, as it allowed someone small to take out a much bigger opponent.
 He derived the manga's title and the name of the technique from a Chinese constellation myth that features two sages, Hokuto and Nanto, the gods of death and life respectively.
 The editor pictured the manga's protagonist, Kenshiro, as the son of Hokuto.

 A prototype version of Fist of the North Star was published as a one-shot story in the April 1983 issue of Fresh Jump.
-It was chosen by readers as the best story in the magazine and featured many of the elements that would later appear in the serialized version, including Kenshiro's signature phrase; "You are already dead.".
+It was chosen by readers as the best story in the magazine and featured many of the elements that would later appear in the serialized version, including Kenshiro's signature phrase: "You are already dead."
 It was followed by Fist of the North Star II, a second one-shot published in the June 1983 issue.
 Both stories were later collected in the second tankōbon volume of Iron Don Quijote (although the expanded 1995 editions move the first part of the Fist of the North Star pilot to the first volume, leaving the second volume with just the second pilot).